-Once you understand the answer to “what is CDN security?,” it’s easy to see how CDN security can be vital to users having a great browsing experience.
+Once you understand the answer to “What is CDN security?,” it’s easy to see how CDN security can be vital to users having a great browsing experience.
 Unfortunately, security for a CDN can come with risks.

 Unlike firewalls, CDNs alone are unable to block bad bots from infecting a website.
 As such, it’s possible to hijack and exploit CDN servers containing cached information in a variety of ways.

 For example, if a hacker gained access to data cached on a CDN used by multiple businesses, customers’ private information would become vulnerable.
-Cybercriminals could then steal passwords, email addresses, and any other sensitive information which could be used to log into private accounts or leveraged in a ransom situation.
+Cybercriminals could then steal passwords, email addresses, and any other sensitive information that could be used to log into private accounts or leveraged in a ransom situation.

 Though CDNs bring inherent security risks, they’re still a necessity for any website owner looking to help deliver users a seamless experience.
-But just because website owners use CDNs, that doesn’t mean websites need to be left vulnerable to cyber criminals.
+But just because website owners use CDNs, that doesn’t mean websites need to be left vulnerable to cybercriminals.
 In fact, there are steps you can take to ensure that employing a fast, robust CDN won’t compromise the security of your website and its content.

 There are a number of CDN providers available on the market, each of varying quality.
 Get in contact with someone representing a CDN before committing to it as an option—and don’t be afraid to ask tough questions.
 For example, you should know how frequently the CDN will cache your data and how often the CDN provider conducts comprehensive penetration testing to ensure a server is secure.

-You should also understand what happens in the event that your server fails, and what you—and your CDN provider—are able to do about it.
+You should also understand what happens in the event that your server fails and what you—and your CDN provider—are able to do about it.
 For example, are there existing failover security measures in place to switch to a backup server in the event of an outage?
-If not and an outage does occur, not only will you be unable to connect to the server, but your data will become exposed since the website’s security technology will be disabled.
+If not, and an outage does occur, not only will you be unable to connect to the server, but your data will become exposed since the website’s security technology will be disabled.

-All told, carefully choosing the CDN provider that’s right for you helps to eliminate numerous CDN security concerns.
+All told, carefully choosing the CDN provider that’s right for you helps eliminate numerous CDN security concerns.